- Commissioner of the Revenue

 Make estimated payments online or file Form 760ES Payment Voucher 1 by May 1, 2023.
 Estimated income tax payments must be made in full on or before May 1, 2023, or in equal installments on or before May 1, 2023, June 15, 2023, September 15, 2023 and January 15, 2024.
 When the last day on which a return or tax is due falls on a Saturday, Sunday or legal holiday, it may be submitted on the next succeeding business day without penalty or interest.

 WHERE TO FILE

 eForms: File and pay your estimated tax online using the Department of Taxation's eForm.
 Simply complete the online version of the Form 760ES by entering the tax information as you would if you were completing a paper form.
 Payments are made electronically and you may schedule payments to be made on a future date.
+If any payment exceeds $1,500 or the sum of all payments is expected to exceed $6,000, payments must be made electronically.
 To file your estimated tax online, click here.